lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

 # Credits
 ## Content
+* All copy, questions and answers on the site were written by me.
+I referred to the relevant episodes of Friends to verify all answers and information given to ensure everything is correct.
 * [Warner Bros](https://www.warnerbros.co.uk/tv/friends) - for the site colour scheme and the Friends quotes and references which appear throughout the site.
 * [Diane-4P 'Harry Potter quiz'](https://github.com/Diane-4P/harry-potter-quiz?tab=readme-ov-file) - for ......
 * [suzybee1987 'Terry pratchett Discworld quiz'](https://github.com/suzybee1987/milestone-2) - for........